User Tampering in Reinforcement Learning Recommender Systems

-We begin by introducing our example problem.
-In this problem, we will have a recommender agent make $h$ sequential recommendations of `political posts/articles' to a user.
-At each timestep $t$, $0 \leq t \leq h$, the agent chooses one of three `sources' from which to recommend; the first source being consistently left-wing in its perspective, the second being consistently centrist, and the last being consistently right-wing.
+Consider the following scenario where a recommender agent sequentially offers $h$ `political post/article' recommendations to a user.
+At each time step $t$ ($0 \leq t \leq h$), the agent can select one of three available `sources' for recommendation.
+The first source present consistently left-wing in its perspective, the second offers consistently a centrist viewpoint, and the third consistently showcases a right-wing stance.